The Eastern Company: Industrial Hardware

-The Security Products
+Security Products

 Electronic and mechanical locking devices (such as timers, drop meters, coin security products, smart cards and related equipment and technology, value transfer stations, access control units, and some appliances in kitchen) for electric equipment in consumer market and gaming industries.
 The company also provides security products such as luggage, furniture, laboratory equipment and commercial laundry.

-The Metal Products
+Metal Products

 Expansion support anchors for the roofs of mines, couplers for railroad braking systems, clamps for construction, and fittings for electrical installations.

-Operations

-Leonard F. Leganza currently serves as the CEO and the President of the company.
-Here is a list of The Eastern Company, Inc's senior officers and directors (2012.12):